Alakazzam/didscraper/README.md

 # didscraper
-Dissociative Identity Disorder Scrapper
-Retrieve proxies and user agents and store them to a file
+Dissociative Identity Disorder Scrapper retrieve many proxies and user agents and store them into a file.